Static stable timelike circular orbits and Aschenbach effect in horizonless solutions of Einsteinian cubic gravity: Introduction

 \section{Introduction}

-The detection and characterization of relativistic compact objects, such as black holes and their horizonless alternatives, provide critical tests for general relativity and modified theories of gravity.
-Since these objects themselves do not emit electromagnetic radiation directly, apart from gravitational-wave detection \cite{AbbottAbbottAbbott2016}, observing their optical images through surrounding accretion matter offers another crucial approach \cite{AkiyamaAlberdiAlef2019e,AkiyamaAlberdiAlef2022e}.
+The study of black holes and their horizonless alternatives provides a theoretical foundation for testing general relativity and modified gravity theories.
+In addition to gravitational-wave detection~\cite{AbbottAbbottAbbott2016}, observing their optical images through surrounding accretion matter provides another crucial approach~\cite{AkiyamaAlberdiAlef2019e,AkiyamaAlberdiAlef2022e}, since these objects themselves do not emit electromagnetic radiation directly.
 This requires a thorough understanding of the motion of accreting particles and photons, as special particle orbits can produce unique observable signatures.

 Recently, Collodel, Kleihaus, and Kunz discovered a novel class of orbits around rotating compact objects (e.g., boson stars, hairy black holes, and wormholes) where massive particles remain at rest relative to a distant static observer \cite{CollodelKleihausKunz2018}.
 These static timelike circular orbits arise from the interplay between the particle's angular momentum and the frame-dragging effect induced by spacetime rotation.
 Subsequent studies have shown that similar static torus structures may exist around rotating boson stars \cite{TeodoroCollodelKunz2021} and scalarized Kerr black holes \cite{TeodoroCollodelDoneva2021}.
 Beyond rotating spacetimes, static orbits have also been found in charged, static spherically symmetric black hole solutions \cite{WeiZhangLiu2023} and in massive Einstein-Maxwell gravity \cite{YerraMukherjiBhamidipati2025}, forming what are termed static spheres.